-Disability Insurance (DI) is a component of the State Disability Insurance (SDI) program.
+Disability Insurance (DI) is a part of the State Disability Insurance (SDI) program.
 It provides partial wage replacement benefits to eligible California workers who are unable to work due to a non-work-related illness, injury, or pregnancy.
-About 18.7 million California workers are covered by the SDI program.
 SDI contributions are paid by California workers through employee payroll deductions.

 DI does not provide job protection, only monetary benefits; however, your job may be protected through other federal or state laws such as the Family and Medical Leave Act (FMLA) or the California Family Rights Act (CFRA).

 Although work-related disabilities are covered by workers’ compensation laws, DI benefits may also be paid for work-related illness or injuries under certain circumstances.
-Visit Workers’ Compensation for more information.
-For more information about filing for DI benefits, visit Disability Insurance Claim Process.
+You can learn more about the difference between workers’ compensation and DI.

 Disability Insurance Benefit Payments

-Benefits are payable for a maximum of 52 weeks.
-For claims beginning on or after January 1, 2019, weekly benefits range from $50 to a maximum of $1,252.
-Your weekly benefit amount (WBA) is about 60 to 70 percent (depending on income) of wages earned 5 to 18 months before your claim start date.
+If you are eligible, you can receive about 60 to 70 percent (depending on income) of wages earned 5 to 18 months before your claim start date.
 You can be paid benefits for a maximum of 52 weeks.
-For more information, visit Calculating Disability Benefit Payment Amounts.
+For more information, review Calculating Disability Benefit Payment Amounts.

 To receive benefits, you must:

-- File a claim for DI benefits using SDI Online or a paper claim form.
+- File a claim for DI benefits using SDI Online or by mail.

 - Complete a seven-day, unpaid waiting period.

-- Have at least $300 in wages that were subject to SDI contributions during your 12-month base period.
+- Have earned at least $300 in wages that are subject to SDI deductions (“CASDI” on your paystubs) during the 12-month base period of your claim.